Fractured Reality of Cubist Photography

-The idea for the cubist montages came from a multitude of sources – mirror tiled walls of a dinner theatre in Montreal where I was the lighting designer for the now long defunct “Les Masques” dinner theatre.
+The cubist montages are my foray into cubist photography.
+The idea came from a multitude of sources – mirror tiled walls of a dinner theatre in Montreal where I was the lighting designer for the now long defunct “Les Masques” dinner theatre.
 I have always been drawn to Picasso’s work, and the Polaroids of David Hockney.
 The dinner theatre was tiled with small 1 inch square mirrors.
 The broken reflections were hypnotizing -it was fascinating how “reality” fractured in the uneven surface of the mirrors.
 The reflections gave brief glimpses reminiscent of Picasso and Braques’ Cubist paintings.

 Every act of construction is an act of destruction.

 [Click on an image to go to the Gallery]